Korean Air Lines Flight 902: Soviet air defence

-Soviet air defence radar spotted the plane at 20:54(8:54 PM), when the plane was approximately 400 km away from Soviet territorial waters.
-At 21:19(9:19 PM), the plane entered Soviet airspace.
+Soviet air defence radar spotted the plane at 20:54 (8:54 PM), when the plane was approximately 400 km away from Soviet territorial waters.
+At 21:19 (9:19 PM), the plane entered Soviet airspace.
 As the plane did not respond to multiple requests from the ground, a Sukhoi Su-15 interceptor, piloted by Alexander Bosov, was dispatched to intercept the airliner.
-Having approached KAL902, Bosov waggled the Su-15's wings multiple times, using the international signal for the airliner to follow the interceptor.
+Having approached KAL902, Bosov waggled the Su-15's wings multiple times: waggling wings is the international signal for the airliner to follow the interceptor.
 Instead, KAL902 made a 90-degree turn towards the Soviet-Finnish border.
 Bosov reported the attempted escape from Soviet airspace to the Air Defence Command Officer Vladimir Tsarkov, and the latter, based on internal instructions, commanded Bosov to shoot down KAL902.

 According to Kim's account of the attack, the interceptor approached his aircraft from the right side rather than the left as required by International Civil Aviation Organization (ICAO) regulation.
 Kim decreased his speed and turned on the navigation lights, indicating that he was ready to follow the Soviet fighter for landing.

 According to Soviet reports, the airliner repeatedly ignored commands to follow the interceptor.
-Flight 902's co-pilot, S.D.
-Cha said that the crew had attempted to communicate with the interceptor via radio, but did not receive a response.
+Flight 902's co-pilot Cha said that the crew had attempted to communicate with the interceptor via radio, but did not receive a response.

-Bosov tried to convince his superiors that the plane was not a military threat, but after receiving orders to shoot it down at 21:42(9:42 PM), he fired an R-60 missile.
+Bosov tried to convince his superiors that the plane was not a military threat, but after receiving orders to shoot it down at 21:42 (9:42 PM), he fired an R-60 missile.
 The missile flew past the target.
-The second missile, however, hit the left wing, knocking off approximately 4 m of it.
+A second missile, however, hit the left wing, knocking off approximately 4 m of it.
 The missile also punctured the fuselage, causing a rapid decompression, and jamming one of the plane's four turbines.
-Korean passenger Bahng Tais Hwang died in the missile strike, which also wounded several others.
+A Korean passenger died in the missile strike, which also wounded several others.

 After being hit, the airliner quickly descended from an altitude of 9000 m.
 It fell into a cloud, disappearing from Soviet air defence radars.
 Soviets mistook the part of the wing that had fallen off Flight 902 for a cruise missile and dispatched another Su-15 interceptor to fire at it.
 Bosov's Su-15 had to return to the airbase due to low fuel.